BartVandewoestyne/Effective-Modern-Cpp/README.md

 the readership) might be confused or be unfamiliar with the vocabulary Scott had chosen.

-This repository contains my compileable implementation for the code in the book.
+This repository contains my compilable implementation for the code in the book.
-It is not officially linked to the book or Scott.
-It contains my personal practical hands-on implementation of the sample code.
+It is not officially linked to the book nor to Scott.
+It contains my personal, practical hands-on implementation of the sample code.
 My goal was to provide the C++ community with something that can be used in a hands-on way to play with the concepts explained in the book.
 Feel free to send me comments and